 Inserting calibration objects in the scene complicates the acquisition process, as they either need to be physically removed before re-capturing the image, which is not always possible, or they need to be electronically removed as a post processing step, which might introduce artifacts in the image.
 Our proposed method can be applied to objects of known arbitrary geometry, as long as that shape contains a fairly complete set of normals for a least-squares evaluation of the light sources.
 Thus, it would be possible to estimate the illuminants from the image of a scene, using geometry that is part of the scene.
-The idea of using arbitrary known shape, can also be found in the approach of Sato et al. [24], which exploits information of a radiance distribution inside shadows cast by an object of known shape in the scene.
-Recently, under a signal processing approach [20, 1] a comprehensive mathematical framework for evaluation of illumination parameters through convolution is described.
-Unfortunately, this framework does not provide a method to estimate high-frequency illumination such as directional light sources when the BRDF is smooth as in the Lambertian case.
-Convolution is a local operation and the problem is ill-posed when only local information is considered [2].
-Our method uses global information to overcome this problem, and in this sense, it is complementary to the methods of [20, 1, 14].
+Although estimating the object geometry from the image would be more convenient, current single image computer vision methods do not provide the necessary accuracy for precise illuminant estimation.
+Such accuracy can be achieved only by more cmplex multi-image methods [13] that require precise calibration.
+The idea of using arbitrary known shape can also be found in the approach of Sato et al. [23], which exploits information of a radiance distribution inside shadows cast by an object of known shape in the scene.
+Recently, under a signal processing approach [2,19], a comprehensive mathematical framework for evaluation of illumination parameters through convolution is described.
+Unfortunately, this framework does not provide a method to estimate high-frequency illumination such as directional light sources when the BRDF is smooth, as in the Lambertian case.
+Convolution is a local operation and the problem is ill-posed when only local information is considered [3].
+Our method uses global information to overcome this problem, and in this sense, it is complementary to the methods of [2,15,19].

-In this paper, we propose a new method for multiple directional source estimation, that integrates illumination estimation from shading [27] and shadows [24].
+In this paper, we propose a new method for multiple directional source estimation, that integrates illumination estimation from shading [26] and shadows [23].
 Both methods rely on knowledge of the illuminated geometry but do not require a specific calibration object.
 However they have different strengths and weaknesses.
-Often the shadow of a light source that shades a large visible area of an object is occluded and vice-versa.
+Often the shadow of a light source that shades a large visible area of an object is occluded and vice versa.
 The Hough transform can introduce spurious lights in the shading-based method and the extended area source approximation of directional sources in the shadow-based method can introduce significant errors.
 We demonstrate how the two sources of information complement each other in a number of occasions.
-Even when both methods are applicable at the same time, combining them reduces error and speeds up computation.
+Even when both methods are applicable at the same time, combining them reduces the error and speeds up computation.
 Hence, we arrive at an approach that integrates the two methods, with results superior to those obtained if the two methods are used separately.
 The resulting illumination information can be used (i) to render synthetic objects in a real photograph with correct illumination effects, and (ii) to virtually re-light the scene.

-The rest of this paper is structured as follows: Section 2 describes the notion of critical points and their properties as they pertain to our problem.
+The rest of this paper is structured as follows.
+Section 2 describes the notion of critical points and their properties as they pertain to our problem.
 Section 3 describes the basic shading-based algorithm and extensions that make it robust to noise and missing data.
 These properties of our algorithm allow its application to objects of arbitrary shape in Section 3.4.
-The shadow based algorithm is in Section 4.
+The shadow-based algorithm is in Section 4.
 The two methods are compared and integrated in Section 5.
-We apply our method to the synthesis of Mixed Reality images in Section 6 and conclude with future work in Section 7.
+We apply our method to the synthesis of Augmented Reality images in Section 6 and conclude with future work in Section 7.

-2. Critical Points
+2. Critical points